Performance Review Process

 Track your performance across the four Volatility Box models: Daily Aggressive, Daily Conservative, Hourly Aggressive, and Hourly Conservative.
 Create a table showing Trades, Win Rate, Avg P&L, and Total P&L for each model.

-You might discover Daily Conservative produced 12 trades with 67% win rate and +$1,152 total.
-Hourly Aggressive produced 9 trades with 44% win rate and -$108 total.
-The insights become actionable: Daily Conservative is your highest-performing model and should become your primary focus.
-Hourly Aggressive loses money and should be eliminated from your Scanner filters entirely.
+In your template you might record Daily Conservative producing 12 trades with a win rate of Track and Track total.
+Hourly Aggressive producing 9 trades with a win rate of Track and Track total.
+Once your own figures are in: your highest-performing model should become your primary focus, and a model that loses money should be removed from your Scanner filters.

 This model-specific analysis is only possible through weekly review of your journal data.
 Most successful Volatility Box traders eventually focus on just 1-2 models rather than trying to trade all four, and your weekly review process identifies which models deserve that focus.